Shuvasish/Bankish-marketing/README.md

 # Bankish-marketing

-I used some modern features on this project.
+I used some modern effects on this project.
 Everything was build by using vanilla javascript.

 Those features are